vishu-cpp/GDSC-Hackathon/README.md

-# GDSC-Hackathon
-respository for gdsc hackathon
+Just a repository for javascript